Skip to Main Content

 MLA Formatting Guide, Excelsior Online Writing Lab (PowerPoint instructions).

-MLA-9 Sample Paper, Liberty University (instructions for lay out and format your paper MLA 9 style).
+MLA-9 Sample Paper, Liberty University (instructions for layout and formatting your paper MLA 9 style).

 Quoting, Paraphrasing and Summarizing: Incorporating External Sources